 c) OGS submits the new program or the program change to SEVP or the Department of State using I-17, "Petition for Approval of School for Attendance by Nonimmigrant Student".

 d) I-17 is reviewed by SEVP.
-The review currently takes an average 4-6 months.
+The review can take up to 14 months.

 e) Approval decision is granted by SEVP and communicated to OGS.